The AMR Scenario

 About JK Meters Corp

 The Metering Division at JK Meters Corp has a range of Automated Meter Reader products in its product line.
-The innovative flow detection solutions combines flow sensors, digital monitors integrated with network communication features that are installed both above and below ground, units for gas and water pipe and pump attached flow control, along with meter reader equipment to commission and extract metering information, increasingly using wireless technologies.
+The innovative flow detection solutions combine flow sensors, digital monitors integrated with network communication features that are installed both above and below ground, units for gas and water pipe and pump attached flow control, along with meter reader equipment to commission and extract metering information, increasingly using wireless technologies.
 The Metering division also develops applications that provide industry partners and consumers with analytics on consumption, diagnostic, and status and solutions for customer billing and service management.

 The most successful product is the Automated Meter Reader for Water Flow (see figure below).
 The product consists of meter interface units mounted on water pipes.
-The meter interface unit measures flow and delivers data to handheld or car mounted meter readers.
+The meter interface unit measures flow and delivers data to handheld or car-mounted meter readers.
 The registered meter readings are uploaded from the handheld devices to the AMR server data management system manually.
 Uploading of data is performed continuously by the mobile meter readers using a mobile network connection, or manually when returning to the office at the end of the day when using the manual meter reader product.

-The Automated Meter Reader products are delivered to utility customers world wide and the products are developed with variants for each regional market.
-The variants are configured for regional requirements on power voltage, dimensions on pipe mounting, regional units of flow and volume, language configuration for the handheld meter readers and regional city maps for GPS routing.
+The Automated Meter Reader products are delivered to utility customers worldwide and the products are developed with variants for each regional market.
+The variants are configured for regional requirements on power voltage, dimensions on pipe mounting, regional units of flow and volume, language configuration for the handheld meter readers, and regional city maps for GPS routing.

 The Metering Division is currently investing in improved features in the product lines and new AMR products.
-An innovative new AMR Grid product reduces the operational cost of utility services by providing fixed grid meter readers that continuously reads a wireless grid of residential or industrial meter interface units and uploads data over a fixed network connection.
+An innovative new AMR Grid product reduces the operational cost of utility services by providing fixed grid meter readers that continuously read a wireless grid of residential or industrial meter interface units and uploads data over a fixed network connection.

 About the Organization in the Metering Division